Getting more people online

 Using a fixed wireless network leveraging 5Ghz and TV White Space, Declaration Networks provides broadband connectivity to rural communities along the Eastern Shore of Virginia and in Garrett County, Maryland.

 Allband and Merit Network

 Allband Communications and Merit Network have partnered to deliver broadband internet access to residential customers and businesses.
 This enables school bus connectivity and animal tracking on private reserves and state parks in rural Michigan.

 New Sun Road provides electricity, internet access, and education in remote environments to help alleviate the effects of climate change and global energy poverty.

 SunCulture aims to help farmers improve their crop yields through solar-powered irrigation systems.
 In addition, current systems are being expanded to include sensors, camera technology, and drone image capturing which enables improved soil monitoring, data collection and crop quality.

 The government has a vital role to play in closing the rural broadband gap in the United States.
 Regulations governing access to spectrum, infrastructure investments, and data collection require attention to eliminate the US rural broadband gap by 2022.

 A comprehensive strategy

-Microsoft outlined a comprehensive rural broadband strategy for the US, documenting a path for the country to help connect the 23m Americans living in rural communities who lack access to broadband today.
-We also highlighted our own commitment to directly connect 2m of these people through partnerships, play our part in catalyzing the broader tech ecosystem through royalty free access to patents, and a commitment to digital skills training for the communities we reach.
+Microsoft outlined a comprehensive US rural broadband strategy to help connect at least 25 million Americans without access to broadband, of which over 19 million live in rural communities.
+We also have committed to directly connect 3 million of these people through partnerships, play our part in catalyzing the broader tech ecosystem through royalty free access to patents, and a commitment to digital skills training for the communities we reach.